sofiesilva0223/Image-Transformer/README.md

 Image Files Supported: JPG/JPEG, PNG
 (See tests.md for testing of JPG, PNG, GIF and SVG files and outcomes)

-Note: Tested library on four file types using Live Server Extension from Visual Studio.
+Note: Tested image types using Live Server Extension from Visual Studio.

 Preview: